juliakernel/MIYORA/docs/overview/core-features.md

 order: 2
 ---

-Below you'll find a glossary of the main Amica concepts.
+Below you'll find a glossary of the main MIYORA concepts.

 ## Transcription Module